tejasreerani/Fitbit-_-Calorie-Burn-Prediction-Workout-Pattern-Clustering-Using-Fitbit-Data/README.md

 seaborn==0.13.2
 scikit-learn==1.4.1.post1

-👩‍💻 Author
+## 👩‍💻 Author
 Kurmapu Lakshmi Tejasree

-🔑 Short Conclusion
+## 🔑 Conclusion
-This project successfully integrates calorie burn prediction with workout pattern clustering using Fitbit data.
-By combining supervised regression (KNN) and unsupervised learning (KMeans + PCA), it delivers both accurate predictions and meaningful behavioral insights.
-Packaged with Streamlit for interactivity and GitHub for reproducibility, it stands out as a recruiter‑ready showcase of end‑to‑end data science, bridging technical rigor with real‑world fitness applications.
+This project integrates calorie burn prediction with workout pattern clustering using Fitbit data.
+By combining supervised regression (KNN) and unsupervised learning (KMeans + PCA), it delivers accurate predictions and meaningful behavioral insights.
+Packaged with Streamlit for interactivity and GitHub for reproducibility, it stands out as a recruiter‑ready showcase of end‑to‑end data science.